-Exploring new physics usually requires a new, better way of measuring a particular quantity.
+Exploring new physics usually requires a new, better way, of measuring a particular quantity.
 Optical measurements are ultimately limited by quantum mechanical effects, such as the uncertainty principle, shot noise or decoherence.
 However, quantum mechanics also offers new prospects for metrology.
-Our focus is on applying quantum mechanical tools and techniques to improve the performance of measurement devices and systems.
+Our focus is on applying quantum mechanical tools and techniques to improve the performance of measurement devices and systems and the certification of quantum technologies.